Building Strong Communities

 The question became: “What makes a strong community?”
 After several months of discussion and two years of research, CFNCW identified three components that are essential to building strong communities: Investments, Leaders, and Enrichment.
 The following plan took shape:

-• Legacy Funds will be created to serve 10 geographically diverse communities: Wenatchee Valley, Upper Valley, Cashmere, Chelan Valley, Waterville, Mansfield, Methow Valley, North Okanogan, Mid Okanogan, and South Okanogan.
-Regional Advisory Boards populated by local volunteers will review grant applications and decide on grant awards for nonprofit organizations in their communities each year.
+Legacy Funds have been established to serve our geographically diverse communities: Wenatchee Valley, Upper Valley, Cashmere, Chelan Valley, Waterville, Mansfield, Methow Valley, and Okanogan Valley.
+Nonprofit organizations will apply for a Legacy Funds Grant by their community.
+Local Advisory Boards comprised of local volunteers will review grant applications and determine grant award recipients in their communities each year.

 Give Campaigns

-• The Give NCW and Give Methow crowd-funding campaigns will continue.
+The Give NCW and Give Methow online giving campaigns will continue.
 Their ability to engage donors at all levels as well as include local businesses has boosted income for nonprofits and heightened philanthropy throughout the region.

 Impact Investments

-• Strong leaders, skilled in civic management and civil discourse, are key to strong communities.
-CFNCW is taking a proactive role in training our next generation of leaders by launching the Civic Leadership Institute next year.
+Strong leaders, skilled in civic management and civil discourse, are key to strong communities.
+CFNCW is taking a proactive role in training our next generation of leaders by launching the Leadership Institute of NCW in Fall 2024.
 Based on a tried-and-true curriculum that has proven effective in rural communities, this 20-week program will serve a cohort of 20-30 emerging leaders at a time.
 It will be bilingual and free of charge – making it accessible to a wide range of the community.
 The program will launch in the Wenatchee Valley and move through the three-county service area, one community at a time.

 Nonprofit Practices Institute

-• Our signature capacity-building program for the nonprofit sector will build upon its 10-year history and continue to offer training in governance, fundraising, marketing, and many other aspects of nonprofit management.
+The Nonprofit Practices Institute is our signature capacity-building program, in partnership with the Icicle Fund, for the nonprofit sector will build upon its 10-year history and continue to offer training in governance, fundraising, marketing, and many other aspects of nonprofit management.

-• Ten Regional Advisory Boards will be formed in 2024 to oversee grantmaking in their communities.
+Local Advisory Boards have been formed to oversee grantmaking in their communities.
 Based on the success of the Methow Valley Fund, these advisory boards will empower local citizens with grant-making dollars specifically for their communities.
-CFNCW will train advisory board members in grant-making skills and each board will have a representative from CFNCW’s Trustees to ensure consistency and best practices.
+CFNCW trains advisory board members in grant-making skills and each board will have a representative from CFNCW’s Board of Trustees to ensure consistency and best practices.
 This approach ensures that CFNCW is investing its grant making dollars in the highest and most urgent needs in each of the communities it serves while building dozens of new philanthropic leaders throughout its three-county region.

 Okanogan County Presence

-• To bolster its presence in Okanogan County and better serve the nonprofit community and donors therein, CFNCW will open an office in the Omak area in 2024.
-That office will offer a meeting space for nonprofits and serve as a home-base for donors and nonprofit leaders to connect with colleagues and resources.
+To bolster its presence in Okanogan County and better serve the nonprofit community and donors therein, CFNCW has opened an office in Omak that provides meeting space for nonprofits and serves as a home-base for donors and nonprofit leaders to connect with colleagues and resources.

 Collaborative Partnerships